phroi/capsule-tests/capsule-contracts/README.md

 # Nervos Developer Training Course Script Examples

-This repo contains the script examples for the Nervos Developer Training Course.
+This folder contains some of the script examples directly taken from the Nervos Developer Training Course.

-**These scripts are for example purposes and should not be used in production!**

 ## Available Scripts